Klortiz/cse15l-lab-reports/lab4.md

 ![image](https://user-images.githubusercontent.com/122419405/221388151-0a6bea6e-1089-40f0-b385-fdd13927ea75.png)

-I changed that `1` for a `2` using `nano ListExamples.java` (I was already there).
+I changed that `1` for a `2` by typing `nano ListExamples.java` (I was already there).
+> `nano` is a text editor built-in inside bash, we can use it to overwrite the file with a code that works.

-To do that, I moved the `left` arrow key until the white pointer was on the right side of the `1` I wanted to delete.
+To do that, I moved the `right` arrow key until the white pointer was on the right side of the `1` I wanted to delete.
-> The white (square) pointer deletes and types on the space before it.
+> The white (square) pointer deletes and types on the space right before it.

 ![image](https://user-images.githubusercontent.com/122419405/221388264-2e374cb5-1a19-4c56-81bc-68dc3a95bd4f.png)
 I pressed the `<delete>` key and typed `2` instead.